md-y/mangadex-full-api/README.md

 <a name="Manga.getFeed"></a>

 ### Manga.getFeed(id, [parameterObject]) ⇒ <code>Promise.&lt;Array.&lt;Chapter&gt;&gt;</code>
-Returns a feed of the most recent chapters of this manga
+Returns a feed of chapters for a manga

 **Kind**: static method of [<code>Manga</code>](#Manga)